GeorgeQLe/tutorial-starting-point/README.md

-# G Can Build - Tutorial Starter Template
+# G Can Build - Walkthrough Starter Template

-Welcome to the G Can Build tutorial starter template!
-This repository serves as the foundation for the YouTube tutorial series where we explore building and deploying modern web applications.
+Welcome to the G Can Build Walkthrough starter template!
+This repository serves as the foundation for the YouTube walkthrough series where we explore building and deploying modern web applications.
 Link to the YT Channel: https://www.youtube.com/@GeorgeLe

 ## 🚀 Tech Stack